sora-xor/sora-docs/src/integrated-plan.md

       content: "width=device-width, initial-scale=1.0"
   - - meta
     - name: description
-      content: "Discover the Integrated Plan of the SORA Network - a comprehensive roadmap outlining the strategic vision, goals, and milestones for the development and growth of the SORA ecosystem.
+      content: "Discover the Integrated Plan of the SORA network - a comprehensive roadmap outlining the strategic vision, goals, and milestones for the development and growth of the SORA ecosystem.
 Learn about upcoming features, advancements, and initiatives driving SORA's mission towards a decentralized and sustainable financial system."
   - - meta
     - name: keywords
-      content: "Integrated Plan, SORA Network roadmap, strategic vision, milestones, SORA ecosystem, decentralized financial system, sustainable financial system"
+      content: "Integrated Plan, SORA network roadmap, strategic vision, milestones, SORA ecosystem, decentralized financial system, sustainable financial system"
   - - meta
     - name: author
-      content: "SORA Network"
+      content: "SORA network"
   - - meta
     - property: og:title
-      content: "SORA Integrated Plan - Roadmap for SORA Network | SORA Docs"
+      content: "SORA Integrated Plan - Roadmap for SORA network | SORA Docs"
   - - meta
     - property: og:description
-      content: "Discover the Integrated Plan of the SORA Network - a comprehensive roadmap outlining the strategic vision, goals, and milestones for the development and growth of the SORA ecosystem.
+      content: "Discover the Integrated Plan of the SORA network - a comprehensive roadmap outlining the strategic vision, goals, and milestones for the development and growth of the SORA ecosystem.
 Learn about upcoming features, advancements, and initiatives driving SORA's mission towards a decentralized and sustainable financial system."
   - - meta
     - property: og:type
       content: "website"